Testing quantum theory on curved space-time with quantum networks: Simulation details

 We assume that both state $\ket{g}$ and $\ket{a}$ are encoded as two different hyperfine states of the $1\text{S}_0$ ground manifold of $^{87}$Sr atoms while the $\ket{b}$ is encoded in the $3\text{P}_0$ manifold~\cite{Robinson2024,Barnes2022}.
 Consequently, the clock transition is $698$ nn and the states $\ket{g}$ and $\ket{a}$ are approximately degenerate in energy.
 The simulations in Fig.~\ref{fig:figure2} are performed with parameters:

 \begin{itemize} \item $\eta_i=0.99$, $\epsilon=0.1$ \item $\eta_o=0.5$, $\eta_d=0.5$, \item $\Omega_a=0.5$, $\theta_{\pi,a}=0$ \end{itemize}

+These parameters are compatible with current neutral atom experimental hardware.
+Initialization errors and single qubit rotations with fidelities of $>99\%$ have been demonstrated with several atomic species~\cite{Xia2015,Ma2022} as well as atom-atom entanglement with fidelities of $>98\%$ for separations of 21 m~\cite{Ritter2012}.
 The interferometric instability is modeled by picking random values of $\xi'_i$ according to a Gaussian distribution centered at a mean value.
 The format $\xi'_i=0\pm0.1$ means a mean of $0$ and standard deviation of $0.1$.
 For the simulations in Fig.~\ref{fig:figure2}(a), we have used $\xi'_i=0.0\pm0.1$, while for Fig.~\ref{fig:figure2}(b) we used $\xi'_i=0.0\pm 1.0$ as example parameters.
-The transmission $\eta_t$ was assumed to be $0.9$ and $0.01$ for Fig.~\ref{fig:figure2}(a) and (b), respectively.
+The difference in phase variability is to reflect the different environment of a fiber based and a free space (satellite) link.
+For the former, recent metropolitan quantum networks have demonstrated phase-locking to the \% error level for entanglement generation~\cite{stolk2024} compatible with the assumed value in the simulation.
+For satellite-based implementations, phase stability is more demanding due to atmospheric effects such as turbulence.
+However, fringe tracking techniques and adaptive optics can be used to track the phase and minimize the phase fluctuations~\cite{wu2024single}.
+Additionally, entanglement schemes based on two-photon interference~\cite{Bernien2013} could be employed to have lower sensitivity to phase fluctuations than the single-photon scheme considered in this work.
+The transmission $\eta_t$ was assumed to be $0.9$ and $0.01$ for Figs.~\ref{fig:figure2}(a) and (b), respectively.